Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

 \subsection{Propulsive performance}

 Now that the effect of anomalous diffusion on the thrust generation has been concluded in the previous subsection, the scope of the analysis here is to compare, from a macroscopic perspective, the performance with and without anomalous diffusion, and to verify if assuming a fixed value of $\alpha_{an}$ is sufficient to reproduce experimental trends when $P_a$ is varied.
 A thrust balance, specifically designed for RF thrusters of small-to-medium size was employed as described in \cite{b:trezzolani2019}.
 The thrust given by the PIC model is compared to these experimental measures; the results are presented in \fref{fig:thrust} for both the 1/128 and 1/16 cases.
 There is good agreement in the 1/128 case for $P_{RF}<80$ W, but at higher powers the thrust is overestimated by up to 48\%.
 This is corrected when anomalous collisions are included, with the experimental points lying within the numerical error.
 However, at lower powers the 1/128 cases retain the better fit.
 This raises questions regarding the dependence of $\alpha_{an}$ on $P_{RF}$ (or more directly $P_*$).
 Indeed, the azimuthal fluctuations responsible for anomalous diffusion have been well-documented to be related to the plasma wave energy \cite{b:exb}.
 This wave energy should be proportional to $P_*$, thus it is possible that the Bohm coefficient is an increasing function of the thruster power.
-In addition, a non-negligible background facility pressure may suppress some of the anomalous instability which is presently un-characterised \cite{b:andri}.
+In addition, a non-negligible background facility pressure may suppress some of the anomalous instability which is presently un-characterised \cite{b:andri}; Indeed, preliminary work regarding a self-consistent anomalous diffusion model, derived from lower-hybrid drift-dissipative instability theory, has shown that electron-heavy species collisions can reduce the frequency bandwidth and subsequent anomalous cross-field transport in proportion to $\nu_{e}u_{e\theta}^3$ \cite{b:shauniepc}.
 Regardless, the experimental agreement is within 20\%.